 Another possible explanation is that laughing babies have higher social skills, interacting more easily with others in different social situations.
 "In our case, laughing infants may have been more comfortable in the presence of strange adults and more disposed to reproduce others' actions.
 It could be that all infants learned in both groups but only those who laughed demonstrated that they learned by reproducing the action."
 Research elsewhere has linked adults' sense of humor with their socio-emotional capacities.
 Backed by IAST, Lauriane hopes to replicate such studies on infants to better understand the relations between humor perception, social interactions and learning.
 She also wants to investigate the possibility that laughing babies have higher cognitive capacities, allowing them to grasp the incongruity which is known to be a key component of humor perception.
-An alternative explanation for Lauriane's results is that it is positive emotion, rather LAUGH AND LEARN 4.0 than humor or laughter, that improves learning.
-"Positive emotions in adults have been shown to improve creative problem-solvina and facilitate coanitive flexibility." she explains.
+An alternative explanation for Lauriane's results is that it is positive emotion, rather the infant.

+Infants in Lauriane's experiment were independently graded (1-4) on their ability to retrieve a toy with a rake.
+Those who laughed at a humorous demonstration were far more successful than humor or laughter, that improves learning.
+"Positive emotions in adults have been shown to improve creative problem-solvina and facilitate coanitive flexibility," she explains.
 "It has been argued that this is because they stimulate endorphin release and increase brain dopamine levels."
-She hopes to investigate whether this effect also occurs in infants, expanding on research by others which has shown the learning benefits of establishing a social connection with 19% To develop her experiments, Lauriane will be assisted by IAST psychology program director Astrid Hopfensitz and the collaborator from the original study.
-Rana Esseilv.
-She will be using the state-of-the-art facilities at the Centre d'études toulousain du ieune enfant (Baby Lab Toulouse, supervised by Hélène Cochet).
-The project will focus on the internal and individual mechanisms of enhanced learning, with a series of behavioral experiments involving eyetracking techniques, various physiological responses as well as questionnaires comple-ted by the parents and measuring infants'
+She hopes to investigate whether this effect also occurs in infants, expanding on research by others which has shown the learning benefits of establishing a social connection with